tin2tin/Kinexus/README.md

 ## The Story File Format

-To programmatically generate stories for this application, you must produce a valid JSON file adhering to the precise schema detailed below.
-This format is ideal for any kind of interactive fiction, from simple stories to complex narratives with state management.

-### Root Object Structure

-The root element **MUST** be a single JSON object with two required, top-level keys: `meta` and `scenes`.
+The entire state of a Kinexus project is stored in a single JSON file named `story.json`.
+This file contains all story text, choices, scene connections, and styling information.
+The structure is composed of two primary top-level objects: `meta` and `scenes`.

+#### **Top-Level Structure**

 ```json
 {